Ōei Invasion: Aftermath

-Aftermath according to Japanese sources
+According to Japanese sources

-In Kyoto, rumors of the invasion spread around the end of the 6th month.
+In Kyoto, rumors of the invasion spread around the end of the June 1419.
 The raid was associated with the Mongol invasions of Japan.
-Between the 7th and 8th month, Shōni Mitsusada, the overlord of the Sō clan, reported to the Ashikaga shogunate that the Shōni's deputy Sō Uemon had defeated Korean invaders.
+By August, Shōni Mitsusada, the overlord of the Sō clan, reported to the Ashikaga shogunate that the Shōni's deputy Sō Uemon had defeated Korean invaders.
 However, Korean captives were reported to have stated that forces from Ming China were planning to invade Japan.
 Since shōgun Ashikaga Yoshimochi took a harder stance toward the Ming than his father Yoshimitsu, the threat was taken seriously by the shogunate.
 Later, the shōgun received a report from the Kyūshū Deputy.
 Since it was considerably different from the Shōni's version, the shōgun felt the necessity of examining Korea's real intentions.

-In a letter to Sō Sadamori issued on the 15th of the 7th month, the Joseon claimed that Tsushima belonged to Gyeongsang Province and asked him to leave the island, either by coming to the Korean Peninsula or by retreating to mainland Japan.
-In the 9th month, a man who claimed to be an envoy of Sō Sadamori arrived in Korea.
+In a letter to Sō Sadamori issued on 15 July, the Joseon claimed that Tsushima belonged to Gyeongsang Province and asked him to leave the island, either by coming to the Korean mainland and submitting himself or by retreating to Japan.
+In August, a man who claimed to be an envoy of Sō Sadamori arrived in Korea.
 The conditions he presented seemed unsatisfactory to the Joseon.
-Taejong made similar demands of the envoy in the 10th month.
-According to the article on the 10th day of the first leap month of 1420 of Sejong Sillok, the same self-claimed envoy agreed to Korea's proposal to put Tsushima under the rule of Gyeongsang Province.
-On the 23rd of that month, the Korean court approved of this agreement.
+Taejong made similar demands of the envoy in September.
+Sejong Sillok, the same self-claimed envoy, agreed to Korea's proposal to put Tsushima under the rule of Gyeongsang Province.
+The Korean court approved of this agreement.
 However, in later negotiations it was revealed that the envoy was not actually a representative of Sō Sadamori.